 - Financial visibility.
 Part of procurement is generating data regarding order history, past purchases, and previous contracts.
 This information gives you an overview of the financial activity of the company and can help you make more informed business decisions later.
 Automation collects and displays this data so it’s easily digested and not overlooked.

 - Invoice management.
 Invoices typically go through several steps: verification by the financial department, approval, payment, and order fulfillment.
-Badly managed invoices can result in delays and unexpected spending.
+Badly managed invoices and invoice processing can result in delays and unexpected spending.
 Many platforms integrate well with your current financial tools like ERPs so you can keep using what you already know best.

 - Vendor management.
 You’ll have better relationships with your vendors when you have a fast and organized procurement process.
 This way, you can find and continue to use the best suppliers, and avoid onboarding new vendors unnecessarily, all working to make vendor management a lot easier and more efficient.